SifatAli008/ClinicalForge/README.md

 * ✅ Manage user accounts and submissions
 * ✅ Full system control and data management
 * ✅ Access to all footer pages and legal information
+* ✅ Create and manage research articles
+* ✅ Use markdown template for professional formatting
+* ✅ Store articles in Firebase with real-time updates
+* ✅ Professional article display with Wikipedia-style layout

 ### For the Healthcare Ecosystem